FR-translation-for-Stardew-Valley-Mods/predictivemods/ROADMAP.md

 ## Public Access TV introductory events

-* "Train Timetable": event with Demetrius at Railroad
-* "In the Cans": dialogue with Linus
+* "In the Cans": event with Linus in Town after can checked
-* "Mining Advisory": event with Marlon in Adventurer's Guild

 ## Version 1.0.0 release